 Regarding the Board’s Actions and Lack of Transparency:

-The RIAB has been less than transparent.
-Unlike other boards and departments in the CDFA, the Rendering Industry Advisory Board makes it nearly impossible to object to their decisions and participate in their process.
+Unlike other boards and departments in the CDFA, the Rendering Industry Advisory Board makes it very difficult to raise objections and to take even the most common sense and logical suggestions and exemptions made policy.

-- Their press releases are abbreviated and hidden (or not) on the website.
+- Their press releases are abbreviated and hidden (or not) on the website (Somewhat fixed, via programming enhancements, as of 2020).

 - They do not accept letters or testimonials to be read during the meetings

-- Their online press release subscription service does not work
+- Their online press release subscription service does not work.
+(Fixed in 2021, however, it is embedded in the RSS feed with all non-RIAB CDFA posts)

 These are things I have requested from the RIAB and CDFA without any reply: